xxy92dec/ee628-final-project/README.md

 # 4-26-2020
 ## Some problems cannot be solved
 Can't find a good dataset for math symbol and numbers.

 So currently, teachers have to input solution.

 This project can only detect and classification handwritten digits line by line.

 ## About 2 ipynb file
-Classification.ipynb	is the model-trainning file Final-project.ipynb is image procession and prediction file Final-project.ipynb upload model trained in Classification.ipynb
+Classification.ipynb is the model-trainning file.

+Final-project.ipynb is image procession and prediction file.

+Final-project.ipynb uploads model pretrained in Classification.ipynb .